Sockpuppetting: Jailbreaking LLMs by Combining Prefilling with Optimization: Preliminaries

 In GCG (and similar attacks), the goal is to find an adversarial suffix to the user prompt that gets the model to comply with the user's request.
-An important input of GCG is the (target) acceptance sequence.
+An important input to GCG is the acceptance sequence (also called the target).
 The adversarial suffix is optimized to make the LLM as likely as possible to generate the acceptance sequence, with the assumption that what comes after is probably an answer to the prompt:

 In this example, the text highlighted in red is the adversarial suffix generated by GCG, and it is added as part of the prompt.
 The text highlighted in orange is the target sequence for this prompt, and it is naturally generated by the LLM (assuming the adversarial suffix is optimized well enough).